-Tara Institute is an FPMT centre.
-We strive to fulfil the FPMT mission statement, with a particular focus on the transmission of Tibetan Buddhism through the study, practice, and dissemination of Mahayana Buddhist teachings, emphasising the teachings of the Gelukpa school of Tibetan Buddhism, as taught by Lama Thubten Yeshe and Lama Zopa Rinpoche.
-All in positions of authority and leadership in this centre have signed an acknowledgement to abide by the FPMT Ethical Policy.
+Tara Institute is an FPMT center.
+We strive to fulfil the FPMT mission statement, with a particular focus on Dharma teaching.
+All in positions of authority and leadership in this center have signed an acknowledgement to abide by the FPMT Ethical Policy.